0jc1/assembler/README.md

-# ARM assembler
+# RISC-V assembler

-My ARMv7 assembler in Thumb mode (16-bit) written in Golang.
+My RISC-V RV32I assembler written in Golang.

 Not all instructions are implemented.